itfanr/ros2-wiki/Alpha4-Overview.md

 The major features included in this release are:

 - Improved type support infrastructure, including support for C
 - Preliminary Python client library, only publishers and subscriptions are supported.
-Beware, the API is subject to change!
+Beware, the API is subject to change and is far from complete!
 - Added support for ROS time

 Pretty much anything not listed above is not included in this release.